silverbulletmd/silverbullet/libraries/Library/Std/APIs/DOM.md

   -- tag attributes can be set like this: class = "my-class", id = "my-id",
-  -- Plain text body elements can be added like this "Span content",
+  -- Plain text body elements can be added like this (rendered as markdown) "Span content",
+  -- Use __rawText to add plain text without markdown processing __rawText = "1.
+This won't become a list",
   -- And elements can be nested
   dom.strong { "I am strong" },
   -- Widgets can also be embedded